xerilius/Responsive-Web-Design/basic-CSS/README.md

 # Introduction to Basic CSS
 Cascading Style Sheets (CSS) tell the browser how to display the text and other content that you write in HTML.

-Note that CSS is case-sensitive.
+`Note:` that CSS is case-sensitive.
 CSS has been adopted by all major browsers and allows you to control:
 * color
 * fonts